MockBukkit/MockBukkit/README.md

     }
 }
 ```
-The plugin is now ready to be tested by MockBukkit.
+The plugin is now ready to be tested by Jukkit.
 A plugin can be loaded in this initialiser block.

 ```java